Posts filed under: ‘Nikki Giovanni‘

 6 comments July 28, 2009

 Last night after getting in from an affair I smelled a funny odor in the house.
 At first it was faint and I didn’t pay much attention to it.
-But as the night worn on…nearly an hour or so later…thesmell became more and more evident to me.
+But as the night wore on…nearly an hour or so later…the smell became more and more evident to me.

 I started thinking about the possibility of a fire being inside the walls.
 We have all heard those stories.
 How for nearly a week the family smelled something and didn’t know what it was.

 Besides, I had recently had to unplug my diesel truck when I had smelled something upon awakening in the middle of the night…something that very much smelled to me like fresh popped pop corn.
-It wasn’t fresh popped pop corn…but turned out to be the outlet that I had plugged to the truck.
-More to be exact it was one of those multi-plug things we all use for our computers and everything else we have to plug in.
+It wasn’t fresh popped pop corn…but turned out to be the outlet that I had plugged my truck’s extension cord into.
+More to be exact it was one of those multi-plug things we all use for our computers and everything else that we have to plug in.
 But the extension cord running from inside the house to truck is constantly on…and I guess the outlet just couldn’t take it.

 Upon sniffing…I found out I didn’t have a pop corn problem but an electrical outlet problem.
 Which I quickly solved by unplugging the cord and cutting off the multi-outlet.
 But because I have seen so many Christmas news stories about electrical outlets and Christmas trees…and of course those electrical extension cords causing fires…that I didn’t hestitate to unplug the whole thing for good.

 When I smelled what I smelled this time…I immediately began to assume that maybe I hadn’t solve that problem at all.